jitsem/lox_weather_rs/README.md

 ## Issues

-Feel free to let me know if you encounter any issues
+Feel free to let me know if you encounter any issues.